thearnica/react-media-match/README.md

 [![downloads](https://badgen.net/npm/dm/react-media-match)](https://www.npmtrends.com/react-media-match)
 [![Greenkeeper badge](https://badges.greenkeeper.io/thearnica/react-media-match.svg)](https://greenkeeper.io/)

-__Mobile first__ react responsive framework made easy.
+> Media targets and "sensors" are not toys - they define the __state__ of your Application.
+Like the Finite State Machine state.
+Thus - firstly don't mix conserns, and secondary - handle it as a whole.

  - 🐍 mobile-first "gap-less", and (!)__bug-less__ approach.
    - In all the cases one rendering branch will be picked, and only one!
-   - Never forget to render something, never render two branches simultaneously.
+   - Never forget to render something, and never render two branches simultaneously.
  - 💻 SSR friendly.
 Customize the target rendering mode and `SSR` for any device.
- - 💡 Provides Media Matchers to render Comonents and Media Pickers to pick a value depending on the current media.
+ - 💡 Provides `Media Matchers` to render Components and `Media Pickers` to pick a value depending on the current media.
- - 🎣 Has hooks interface
+ - 🎣 Provide `hooks` interface for `pickers`
  - 🧠 Good typing out of the box - written in TypeScript
  - 🚀 more performant than usual - there is only one top level query
  - 🧨 Controllable matchers